 We pride ourselves on linking our teaching with application and industry.
 Our strong links with local, national and global organisations including the NHS, leisure clubs, schools, the food industry and the government, as well as private sectors, provide excellent placement, research and employment opportunities.

 Our research credentials

 We are one of the foremost Sport and Health Sciences research departments anywhere in the UK.
 Our academics are recognised as being world-leading experts in their chosen fields.
-We continue to pursue research of international excellence across the discipline, as recognised in the most recent Research Assessment Exercise (2008), the UK government’s main measure of quality of universities’ research and in which we ranked 7th n the UK1.
+We continue to pursue research of international excellence across the discipline, as recognised in the most recent Research Excellence Framework (REF 2014), the UK government’s main measure of quality of universities’ research and in which we ranked 3rd in the UK3.

 This research-intensive environment is crucial to our continued success, with the knowledge, expertise and skills of our academic staff underpinning the study experience of all our students and researchers.

 Our specialist facilities are among the very best anywhere in the UK.
 Located on the picturesque and historic St Luke’s Campus, we have purpose-built teaching and research laboratories for sport and exercise physiology, biomechanics, health and performance psychology and qualitative research.

 These state-of-the-art facilities ensure we provide the very best opportunities to not only develop a deep understanding of the very latest studies, but also develop the next generation of globally-crucial research.

 Supporting athletic endeavour